Tris123FC/Portfolio/1_homelessness_analysis/README.md

 source: [ONS GOV UK - House Prices to Growth Earnings Ratio](https://www.ons.gov.uk/peoplepopulationandcommunity/housing/datasets/housepriceexistingdwellingstoresidencebasedearningsratio)

 The North East has the lowest ratio which tells us there housing is more affordable than in other regions.
-This suggests the higher homeless rate might be more due to social reasons such as access to social care, family support, or education.
+This suggests the higher homeless rate might be more due to social reasons such as access to social care, family support, and government support.

 ## **Spending on homelessness prevention and relief**